We hope you and your child will visit our page regularly so that you can keep updated with what’s going on in our classroom.

 At St Barnabas, we follow the Development Matters document to assess the progress and attainment of our pupils.
-Our Learning Journeys collect a range of evidence to support our judgments on the characteristics of learning.
-Alongside literacy and mathematics, we deliver the International Early Years Curriculum (IEYC).
+Alongside Literacy and Mathematics, we deliver the International Early Years Curriculum (IEYC).
 Through this curriculum, children make connections with their learning.
 The more connections children make, the better they learn!
-This year will study the following units this term:
+This year we will be studying the following units:

 Please refer to the ‘Parents Letters’ below for more information.